“So, Uncle Anson, when did you decide to become an architect?”

-Graxi Urrutia worked with the nuns, cooking and keeping house, but took special interest in the thin man who’d come home with the cod fleet.
+Graxi Urrutia worked for the nuns, cooking and keeping house, but took special interest in the thin man who’d come to port with the cod fleet.
 Weeks of quiet care (just how many we aren’t sure) at the hospice in the hills south of Donostia restored Tennant to physical health.
-But the loss of memories, his identity, was more debilitating than the days he had drifted in the North Atlantic, clinging to debris.
-“Graxi knew that busy hands would divert —.
-As soon as I was able, she brought me to her father’s shop
+But the loss of memories, his very identity, was more debilitating than days clinging to debris, drifting in the North Atlantic; here there was little to cling to.
+“Graxi knew that busy hands would divert a heavy heart.
+As soon as I was able, she brought me to her father’s shop.”

 “The long way home….”

 Twenty years in the Basque Country hadn’t made Anson a native, but his Basque (Euskara) was far better than his Spanish language skills.
 So when the Spanish Civil War erupted in July 1936, his sympathies were never in doubt.
 Married into the family of Mattin Urrutia, unapologetic Basque Nationalist, and now the father of three small children, Anson in one respect had the advantage of being a man without a country.
 His amnesia, the lack of any papers, and a low profile gave him the liberty to pursue carpentry and contribute to his new extended family.
 Then came Guernica when nearly everything changed.